 The AOCDS Memorial Fund is an officially recognized IRS 501(c)(3) tax deductible charitable organization that directly assists the surviving families of our fallen Orange County deputy sheriffs, district attorney investigators, sheriff's coroner investigators, district attorney public assistance investigators, probation officers and park rangers, who have made the ultimate sacrifice.
-The AOCDS Memorial Fund has collected more than $1 million in donations since 2005, allowing us to assist our active and retired Orange County deputy sheriffs, their families and the loved ones of other fallen heroes during times of need.
-The fund also provides students with scholarships to help make college a reality.
+It also allows us to assist our active and retired deputy sheriffs and D.A. investigators during catastrophic situations, accidents, illnesses and other times of need.
+In addition, the fund provides annual college scholarships to selected children of our members.

 Donations made to our Memorial Fund helped a deputy retrofit his home to allow him to care for his 17-year-old son who was badly injured in a car accident, assisted the family of another young deputy battling cystic fibrosis, a disease that would eventually take his life, and provided food and lodging for family members keeping vigil by the hospital bed of a Medal of Courage recipient who collapsed during SWAT tryouts.

 The annual AOCDS Memorial Golf Tournament and former Guns and Hoses motorcycle ride have raised hundreds of thousands of dollars to benefit our deputies in need.
 AOCDS is honored and proud to provide for our own.

 To make an online donation to the AOCDS Memorial Fund through Paypal, click on the "Donate to the AOCDS Memorial Fund" button.
 You can also call AOCDS at 714-285-2800 and make a contribution over the phone.